Solar Blinds: The Next Big Trend in the UK

 How Do Smart Solar Blinds Work?

-The solar powered blinds are photovoltaic systems, and just like rooftop solar panels and solar tiles, they convert solar energy into electricity.
+The solar powered blinds are photovoltaic systems, and just like rooftop solar panels and solar roof tiles, they convert solar energy into electricity.
 To do that, they harness the sun's rays and convert them into direct current (DC) electricity.

 The DC electricity, however, is not useful on its own in a regular household.
 Therefore, a DC inverter transforms the electric power into alternating current (AC).
 The AC power is the one that we use for our electric appliances.